 audience_size+cost, the system calculatescost_per_piece. - If you provide

-audience_size+cost_per_piece, the system calculates totalcost. - The appeal code is validated against your transaction file; a warning appears if no match is found.
+audience_size+cost_per_piece, the system calculates totalcost. - Appeal codes are validated against your transaction file; a warning appears if no match is found.

 Notes, limits, and common questions